Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 You don’t have an address so that you can be reached.
 This has two implications.

+The parent is suffering from a mental disability that renders him or her incapable of utilizing those services.
 It’s not that they want to take custody right away if you have any mental illness on your record.
 It’s only if:

 The child or a sibling of the child had been removed from the custody of his or her parent as a result of an adjudication of dependency due to physical or sexual abuse, the child had been returned to the custody of the parent, and the child is being removed again due to additional physical or sexual abuse.”